Natures Secrets

 * Wear gloves when handling fresh Nettles.

-* Don’t eat raw.
-Fresh Nettles unless juiced unless blended extremely well- blanch them quickly!
+* Don’t eat raw fresh Nettles unless juiced or blended extremely well- blanch.